The US Marshals Service Conducts Investigation Into The Cause Of Six Inmate Deaths In An Ohio Prison

 — Christy Paxton (@cppaxx) December 5, 2018

 Several months after her conversation with her brother, he was pronounced dead by the county medical examiner’s office of accidental “acute fentanyl intoxication.”
 Shocked and disgusted by the string of unnecessary deaths in the Cuyahoga County jail system, Ohio judge Michael Nelson says he will be sending defendants to other locations.

 “I then said that I’m not sending anybody else to this hellhole of a jail, unless it’s a violent felony,” Nelson said.

 Judge Nelson is blaming poor management of the jail for the recent events and is calling for extreme reform of the system.
 He is not the only one to publicly voice concerns.
-Former nursing supervisors employed by the jail have stated that many inmates do not receive medication necessary for life threatening conditions such as HIV and diabetes.
+Former nursing supervisors employed by the jail have stated that many inmates do not receive medication necessary for life-threatening conditions such as HIV and diabetes.
 While the jail is equipped to handle 1,765 inmates, they have long surpassed that limit and currently house 2,200 people on a daily basis.
 The system requires at least 650 staff members to operate safely and efficiently, but currently only employ 575 staff members.

-Judge Nelson believes that many of the inmates suffering from drug addiction would be better off in a rehabilitation program where they can receive proper assistance to turn their lives around.
+Judge Nelson believes that many of the inmates suffering from drug addiction would be better off in a rehabilitation program, where they can receive proper assistance to turn their lives around.
 Randall Kain’s family believes he would still be alive if he had been able to receive treatment.